stock

 Member Experience and Revenue Impact

-A member selects an in-network physician online, then learns the listing is wrong.
+A member selects an in-network physician online, only to learn the listing is incorrect.
 Trust erodes immediately, and service costs rise.
 CAQH estimates that provider data issues cost the industry billions annually.

 Measurable Outcomes From Better Directory Data